Tuesday 28 May 1940

 President Roosevelt approves the ambassador's request, and the US Navy sends heavy cruiser USS Vincennes (CA 44) from Hampton Roads, accompanied by destroyers USS Truxtun (DD 229) and USS Simpson (DD 221).
 They will take the gold first to the Azores, then to New York.
 As to the expected Communist uprising, that is deemed a French concern.

-President Roosevelt also sets up the National Defense Advisory Committee.
+President Roosevelt also establishes the National Defense Advisory Committee.
 Its purpose is to advise the President on defense matters.
 Its members include former automobile manufacturer William S. Knudsen, corporate executive Edward R. Stettinius, labor leader Sidney Hillman, and economist Leon Henderson.

 |The (temporary) victors of Narvik.
 On the left are two French officers of the alpine troops.
 The man with the glasses is a French Captain of the Foreign Legion.
 On the right is a British Navy Officer.|